 Difference Between Android & Smart TV

 On the other contrary, Android TV is based on the android OS.
+Android TVs run on the Android operating system powered by Google.
+It’s known as an internet TV and runs on the Android operating system.
+Many Android TVs offer a familiar Android experience.
 It’s a free operating system integrated into all android TV sets.
 With this operating system, you can access resources like the Google Smart Speaker and download apps and games from the Google Play Store.

 Availability Of Applications

-The built-in and downloaded applications are where Android and Smart TVs differ significantly from one other.
+The built-in and downloaded applications are where Smart TVs and Android TVs differ significantly from one other.
 More than 7000 downloaded apps are available in the Android TVs’ own huge application store.
 Because the operating system can execute any Android app, sideloading applications on Android TV is a popular approach.

 Whereas, a majority of the downloadable applications are not available on smart TVs as it supports a limited number of apps, unlike on Android televisions.
 On a smart TV, you can only install applications that are accessible in the App Store, but you can easily access your favorite video streaming services like Netflix, Hulu, Prime Video, or Vudu.